 Stylish, kind of nonsensical, and smokin’-hot, the Cold War spy thriller Atomic Blonde reached jaw-dropping heights with a seemingly endless fight scene between spy Charlize Theron and a gaggle of thugs in a stairwell in Berlin.
 Superbly, seamlessly choreographed, and looking like a single take, you feel every punch, kick, and tumble as all involved end up a bloody mess (or worse) by the time they are done.

-Breast performance (is on haitus)
+Breast performance (is on hiatus)

 My campy award has to take a break this year, as modern Hollywood’s super-bad behavior has been dominating headlines.
 2017 was a year that breasts and all things sexualized were discussed, at length and in grotesque detail in the media as famous powerful men, one after another, were felled in the limelight for their backstage pervy and worse behavior.
-Bill Cosby and Woody Allen seemed so yesterday as woman after woman (and some men) came forward with tales of sexual harrassment and abuse from men like Harvey Weinstein, Brett Ratner, Kevin Spacey, and more (and that is just the movie industry).
+Bill Cosby and Woody Allen seemed so yesterday as woman after woman (and some men) came forward with tales of sexual harassment and abuse from men like Harvey Weinstein, Brett Ratner, Kevin Spacey, and more (and that is just the movie industry).
 The overall grossness that was 2017 probably explains why Wonder Woman came out at the perfect time, symbolizing the kind of warrior that all women admire and strive to be.
 Gal Gadot’s Diana Prince–compassionate, beautiful, good, and supremely badass in the fight for justice–may be a fictional fantasy, but she was the hero we all needed this year.